 Ka Eke Poutama (KEP) is our response to the need to build up a generation of confident, capable and engaged rangatahi Māori to take on governance positions throughout our community.

-KEP is a practical four month governance programme combining: training, guest speakers, coaching sessions, networking and real-life board experience.
+KEP is a practical three month governance programme combining: training, guest speakers, coaching sessions, networking and real-life board experience.
 We draw on stories and case studies from Māori organisations and top businesses, weaves in themes of innovation, entrepreneurship and leadership and connects you with experienced governors and business leaders.

 Who is it for?